 SERP Visibility Goes Beyond Ranking

-Focusing only on keywords while ignoring these format signals often creates broader SEO visibility issues, where content fails to perform across both Google SERPs and AI-driven summaries.
+Ignoring these formats leads to broader LLM visibility issues, where content fails across both SERPs and AI summaries.

 Analyze SERPs to Extract Content Opportunities